Workers’ Compensation Law in Greensboro, North Carolina

 How Much Will I Receive in Benefits?

-The amount of benefits you receive will depend on various factors, including the severity of your injury, the length of your recovery, and whether you can return to work.
+The amount of benefits you receive will depend on various factors, including: your average weekly wage prior to your injury, the body part injured, the severity of your injury, the length of your recovery, and whether you can return to work.

 How Long Will it Take to Receive Benefits?

 Once your claim has been filed, you should receive a decision within 14 days.
-You should begin receiving benefits within 21 days if your claim is approved.
+You should begin receiving benefits within 21 days if your claim is accepted.

 What If My Claim Is Denied?